UBC-MDS/DSCI_522_group_10_2022/README.md

 First we will split the data into 50% training set and 50% test set (because of the time it takes to train the model), then perform exploratory data analysis on the training set to assess which features are the most appropriate to train the model.
 One table will summarize the feature data types and number of missing values, and another will display the summary statistics.
 These tables will allow us to determine how to clean up and filter the data.
 A distribution of the average rating target variable will be displayed as a [histogram](https://github.com/UBC-MDS/boardgame_rating_predictor/blob/main/results/rating_distribution.png), and will be used to assess whether the data is imbalanced or skewed.
 Distributions of the numeric features will be displayed as [histograms](https://github.com/UBC-MDS/boardgame_rating_predictor/blob/main/results/numeric_feature_distribution.png) to show the most common numeric feature values.
 Additionally, correlations between features will be displayed in a table and plotted as pairwise comparisons to identify features that are strongly correlated, and thus, identifying repetitive features that can be dropped from the training process.

 Since the target we are trying to predict is continuous, and the features include a mixture of categorical and continuous variables, we will test out a few predictive regression models and assess their performance, then select the one that performs with the highest accuracy as the final model.
-The data set is large, has many features, and will require scaling transformations, so a few suitable models that we will test out are the `Ridge()`, `SVR()`, and `RandomForestRegressor()` models.
+The data set is large, has many features, and will require scaling transformations, so a few suitable models that we will test out are the `Ridge()`, and `RandomForestRegressor()` models.
 We will also use `RandomSearchCV()` to cross-validate and optimize the models' hyperparameter values.
 Once the final model is selected and fitted to the entire training set, we will use it to predict average user ratings on the test set, measure the accuracy of the model, and report the model's performance results in a table.

 The exploratory data analysis report can be found [here](https://github.com/UBC-MDS/DSCI_522_group_10_2022/blob/main/src/boardgame_rating_eda.ipynb).

 ## Report

-The final report of the project can be found [here](https://github.com/UBC-MDS/boardgame_rating_predictor/blob/main/doc/boardgame_rating_predictor_report.Rmd)
+The final report of the project can be found [here](https://github.com/UBC-MDS/boardgame_rating_predictor/tree/main/doc)

 ## Usage